-Christian ministries’ use of non-disclosure agreements has come under scrutiny recently due to their misuse in covering up financial and sexual scandals.
+Christian ministries’ use of non-disclosure agreements has been scrutinized recently due to their misuse in covering up financial and sexual scandals.

-I wonder what Jesus would think about using non-disclosure agreements in the church today?
+What would Jesus think about using non-disclosure agreements in the church today?

 What is a non-disclosure agreement?

 A Non-Disclosure Agreement (NDA) is a legally binding agreement that compels the parties to keep specified information a secret.
-An NDA will identify the parties involved, define what is deemed confidential, define the extent of the receiving party’s confidentiality, duties and exclusions, and whether and when the agreement will terminate.
+An NDA will identify the parties involved, define what is deemed confidential, define the extent of the receiving party’s confidentiality, duties, and exclusions, and determine whether and when the agreement will terminate.